txje/Unicycler/README.md

 BBBBBBBBB        BBBBBBB       BBBBBBBBB           BBBBBBBBB
 ```

-Antpath is intended for cases where the reads and reference are expected to match perfectly (or at least as perfectly as error-prone long reads can match).
+`unicycler_align` is intended for cases where the reads and reference are expected to match perfectly (or at least as perfectly as error-prone long reads can match).
 An example of an appropriate case would be if the reference sequences are assembled contigs of a bacterial strain and the long reads are from the same strain.

 Required inputs:
   1) FASTA file of one or more reference sequences